 The expenses of the offering, not including the underwriting discount, are estimated at \$\) and are payable by us.
-[We have agreed to reimburse the underwriters for certain of their expenses in an amount up to \$\) million.]
+We have agreed to reimburse the underwriters for certain of their expenses in an amount up to \$\) million.

 Certain of the underwriters are expected to make offers and sales both inside and outside the United States through their respective selling agents.
 Any offers or sales in the United States will be conducted by broker-dealers registered with the SEC.
 China International Capital Corporation Hong Kong Securities Limited is not a broker-dealer registered with the SEC and, to the extent that its conduct may be deemed to involve participation in offers or sales of ADSs in the United States, those offers or sales will be made through one or more SEC-registered broker-dealers in compliance with the applicable laws and regulations.
 CMB International Capital Limited is not a broker-dealer registered with the SEC and may not make sales in the United States or to U.S. persons.
 CMB International Capital Limited has agreed that it does not intend to and will not offer or sell any of our ADSs in the United States or to U.S. persons in connection with this offering.
+Tiger Brokers (NZ) Limited is not a broker-dealer registered with the SEC and, to the extent that its conduct may be deemed to involve participation in offers or sales of ADSs in the United States, those offers or sales will be made through one or more SEC-registered broker-dealers in compliance with applicable laws and regulations.

 The address of BofA Securities, Inc. is One Bryant Park, New York, NY 10036, United States of America.
 The address of Citigroup Global Markets Inc. is 388 Greenwich Street, New York, NY 10013, United States of America.
 The address of China International Capital Corporation Hong Kong Securities Limited is 29th Floor, One International Finance Centre, 1 Harbour View Street, Central, Hong Kong.
 The address of CMB International Capital Limited is 45F, Champion Tower, 3 Garden Road, Central, Hong Kong.
 The address of Redbridge Securities LLC is 7300 Lone Star Drive, Suite C200, Plano, TX 75024.
+The address of Tiger Brokers (NZ) Limited is Level 27, 151 Queen Street, Auckland Central, Auckland 1010